First Timer's Guide to Cannon

 The two most important layers are the ones closest to your skin and the one on the outside.
 The best underlayers are absorbent and "wick" perspiration away from your skin.
 The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer & COVID appropriate face covering and a hat or helmet.
 For children, as well as adults, the best way to stay warm is to dress in layers.
 As conditions and weather change, you'll want the option to add or remove layers to adjust to temperature.
 Remember, you will NOT be able to store bags or extra gear in the lodge so plan appropriately.

 Infrared and ultraviolet rays can be extremely harmful to your eyes, especially at higher altitudes.
 Snow also reflects sun rays, making them even more intense.
 Sunscreen and SPF lipbalm are always recommended to prevent sun damage to your skin.
 Good quality sunglasses and goggles are an important investment.
 Wind, blowing snow, cold, rain or fog can be very uncomfortable on your eyes.
 Always bring both sunglasses and goggles with you as weather changes rapidly in the mountains.

 Ski & Snowboard Equipment

 The National Ski Areas Association recommends that skiers and snowboarders make the right choice about wearing a helmet.
 Ultimately, whether to wear a helmet is personal or parental choice - it's up to you to educate yourself about their benefits and limitations.
 The best helmets are light, comfortable, warm and allow you to see and hear clearly.
-Helmets are available to rent in our Rental Shop or purchase in Cannon Sports Shop.
+Helmets are available to rent in advance online from our Rental Shop or purchase in Cannon Sports Shop.

 Food & Water